“There's an issue with the blood bank and your operation has been cancelled”.

 It is safe to say that the cyber threat is huge.
 That is felt in the EU as well, where more and more regulations are being produced.

-EU cybersecurity regulations
+EU cybersecurity acts

 The Digital Service Act (DSA) aims to create a safer digital space where the fundamental rights of users are protected, and to establish a uniform set of rules for online platforms across the EU